natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/IAM-AWC-CLI.md

       - AWS Management Console : protected by MFA and password
       - AWS Command Line Interface : protected by access keys (CLI)
       - AWS Software Development Kit : for code; protected by access keys (SDK)
+        - language specific APIs
+        - enables you to access AWS programmatically

   ## AWS CLI
   - Allows you to access AWS through the command line
+    ### How to create access keys?
+      - Go to user
+      - Security creditials
+      - Create access keys

+    ### How to use the CLI?
+      - First install aws cli via the terminal
+      - `aws configure`
+      - enter aws access key and aws secret access key
+      - add region name
+      - default output press enter